Equable/SoundsLike/README.md

 >* Currently if multiple artists share a song name, the search will select the most popular of potential choices.
 Future plan to add artist option in the query or typeahead.
 >* Beautification of the page will be continuing in future releases.
 >* Considering adding album images for each of the recommended tracks
+>* cleaning code: seperating into multiple JS files for ease of readibility and adding comments